 Binance Leverage Trading Alternatives

 Futures trading offers you to use higher leverage with more risk.
-Also, remember that futures does not follow the spot price.
+Also, remember that futures do not follow the spot price.

-In addition, Binance is offering the leverage tokens which is more for beginners looking for trying to invest with leverage the first time.
-There is no risk for liquidation but you might want to double check all the fees before you start trading with the leverage tokens.
+In addition, Binance is offering leveraged tokens which are more for beginners looking to try to invest with leverage the first time.
+There is no liquidation risk, but you might want to double-check all the fees before you start trading with the leveraged tokens.

-No leverage trading is for long-term investing since you are paying an interest on the borrowed funds and there is also risk for volatility decay.
+No leverage trading is for long-term investment since you are paying interest on the borrowed funds, and there is also a risk of volatility decay.

 Binance Margin Trading VS Leveraged Tokens